 Many researchers studied the problem of the maintenance of athletic shape starting from the early 1930s.
 Different authors have various recommendations.
-Some authors advocate that it is necessary to increase the duration of the preparatory period between 2 to 6-7 months, because stability of adaptational changes depends upon both usage of a concrete combination of training loads and the length of their effects.
+Some authors advocate that it is necessary to increase the duration of the preparatory period between 2 to 6-7 months, because stability of adaptational changes depends upon both usages of a concrete combination of training loads and the length of their effects.

 Former Soviet specialists designed so-called 'Principle of Pendulum' (PP), Figure 5, for the distribution of training loads during the final (pre-competitive) stage of preparation for the main competitions (Arosiev D. A.).
 The Principle of Pendulum suggests the systematic alteration of two types of training microcycles - model-competitive and contrasting.
-The main aim of model-competitive microcycles is direct preparation for a main competition; and the aim of contrasting microcycles is compensation and super-compensation after competition.
-More specific exercises are used in the first type of microcycle; and less specialized and less intensive exercises in latter type of microcycles.
-In addition to model-competitive and contrasting microcycles there are so-called intermediate - developmental and maintenance microcycles.
+The main aim of model-competitive microcycles is direct preparation for the main competition, and the aim of contrasting microcycles is compensation and super-compensation after the competition.
+More specific exercises are used in the first type of microcycle; and less specialized and less intensive exercises in the latter type of microcycles.
+In addition to model-competitive and contrasting microcycles, there are so-called intermediate - developmental and maintenance microcycles.
 Thus, alteration of training means helps to maintain the athlete's athletic shape.
 In this regard, five different models of training have been studied at the retention phase of athletic shape (Bondarchuk A. P., 1991):

 Changes made to the training combination applied before the second acquisition of athletic shape helps to maintain the present level of athletic shape between 1 to 3 months; then the athlete loses the state of athletic shape.
 The duration of athletic shape retention in most cases do not exceed 2 months.
 Only in a few cases this period is either slightly shorter (1 month) or slightly longer (3 months).
 With the end of this period, the athlete has to change his training means, if there is an aim of further maintenance of athletic shape.
-Optimal duration of athletic shape retention for all athletes is 4 weeks.
+The optimal duration of athletic shape retention for all athletes is 4 weeks.
 In one study, done by Bondarchuk, one of the experimental groups has been changing the combination of training means every 3 to 4 weeks.
 In this experiment, athletes could be in a state of athletic shape for as long as 5 months.

 Athletic shape maintenance becomes possible because of adaptational changes in the corresponding system of the body.
 It seems likely that the body, after a given time interval, receives new stimuli for further functioning in accordance with new external conditions.
 Active rest becomes very important for the recovery processes.
 Thus, active rest assists in athletic shape maintenance.